Revenues and Benefits Team

 Step 3: a listed asset comes up for sale

 If the owner of a listed asset wishes to sell it or grant a lease of 25 years or more then they have to inform us in writing and delay the disposal for a minimum of six weeks to give the nominating organisation or other qualifying community body time to confirm whether they wish to make a bid.
-We'll notify those who nominated the asset of its proposed sale, with instructions on what to do if they want to make a bid.
+We'll notify those who nominated the asset of its proposed sale, with instructions on what to do if they're eligible and want to make a bid.

 If during the six weeks a request to bid is made, the owner can't dispose of the asset (other than to a community interest group) until the end of a six-month period.
 This allows time for the group to raise finance, put together a full business model and make a full bid for the asset for the owner to consider.